I am a husband, father, homeschool teacher and a learner. I have self-published a children's book "The Purple Monkey."

-My Chocolate Lab Named Brownie
+My Chocolate Lab

 When I was a young boy, I had a dog named Sport.
 He would chase me and knock me over just to lick my face.
 He was supposed to be a hunting dog, but he was more interested in playing.
-Over the years, I have had a few other dogs: a white German Shepherd, a Chow mix, and a Husky, but none of them could come close to the affection and relationship I had with Sport.
-Now that I am a father, I want my children to have the same love that I had for him, so we adopted a chocolate Lab and called her Brownie.
+Over the years, I have had a few other dogs: a white German Shepherd, a Chow mix, and a Husky, but none of them came close to the affection and relationship I had with Sport.
+Now that I am a father, I want my children to have the same love that I had for Sport, so we adopted a chocolate Lab and called her Brownie.

-Woes of Dog Ownership!
+The Woes of Dog Ownership

-Not everyone is suitable for pets, especially dogs.
+Not everyone is suitable for pets—especially dogs.
 Speaking from experience, I jumped into this responsibility without fully thinking it through.
-We adopted Brownie mostly as a spur of the moment thing.
-She was cute, gentle and playful.
-My boys were in love and I was optimistically hopeful.
+We adopted Brownie mostly as a spur-of-the-moment thing.
+She was cute, gentle, and playful.
+My boys were in love, and I was optimistically hopeful.
 Here are some woes of dog ownership:

 - First, all dogs require lots of love.
 Puppies are cute and playful, but they poop and pee often.
 You will need to take them out every thirty minutes or so until they can effectively hold their bladders.